Skip to main content

 The Short Answer

 The best small fire extinguisher for most homes is the LifeSafe StaySafe All-in-1 — a 9-oz aerosol spray that handles 10 fire types, including kitchen grease, electrical, and lithium-ion battery fires, without toxic residue.
-We tested 14 compact extinguishers; it ranked #1 for fire-class coverage, ease of use, and value at $29.99.
+We compared 7 popular compact extinguishers; it ranked #1 for fire-class coverage, ease of use, and value.

 Full Rankings